fshlarf/semovies/README.md

 # Semovies

-> Semovies - Simple Web for Refences Movies.
+> Semovies - Simple Web for Your Refences Movies.
 > It's been deployed on github.io.
 Check this project in production mode by click this link [https://fshlarf.github.io/semovies-id/](https://fshlarf.github.io/semovies-id/)

 ## Build Setup